CyberOctane/web-experiments/README.md

-# html-experiments
+# HTML Experiments
-Some experiments involving HTML, CSS &amp; JS
+Simply a place for me to put my interesting experiments and demos I've made with HTML, CSS &amp; JavaScript.